WinterSoldier13/ytm_ai_host/README.md

 - **LLM**: Gemini API
 - **TTS**: Gemini API
 - **Why**: Google's models are state-of-the-art.
-- **Note**: The author uses this personally.
+- **Note**: I use this personally.
 However, be aware that TTS has stopped working on Free Gemini API.

 ### 3. ⚖️ The Balanced Choice (Gemini + Kokoro)